The Buck Power Supply Graphical User Interface (GUI) System consists of several components:

 - A programming tool is required to configure the evaluation board.
 We recommend the PICkit 3 Debugger or ICD3, which is available from microchipDIRECT.
 In practice, you modify the GUI parameters to provide the features and performance needed in the end application.
-The GUI modifies the firmware, compiles it with the XC8 C-compiler and then loads it, through the PICkit 3 Debugger, to the MCP19111 Evaluation Board (ADM00397) which will then perform as configured.
+The GUI modifies the firmware, compiles it with the XC8 C-compiler, and then loads it through the PICkit 3 Debugger into the MCP19111 Evaluation Board (ADM00397), which will then perform as configured.

 MCP19111 Target Applications

 The MCP19111 Evaluation Board demonstrates how the MCP19111 device operates in a synchronous buck topology over a wide input voltage and load range.
 Nearly all operational and control system parameters are programmable by utilizing the integrated PIC microcontroller core.
-MPLAB X IDE can be used in conjunction with a Graphical User Interface (GUI) plug-in to easily configure the MCP19111.
+MPLAB® X IDE can be used in conjunction with a Graphical User Interface (GUI) plugin to easily configure the MCP19111.
 Alternatively, you can program the MCP19111 using your own firmware, tailoring it to your application.
-The evaluation board contains headers for ICSP™ (In-Circuit Serial Programming™) as well as I2C communication, pull-up and pull-down resistor pads and test point pads on each GPIO pin, and two push buttons for system development.
+The evaluation board contains headers for In-Circuit Serial Programming™ (ICSP™) as well as I²C communication, pull-up and pull-down resistor pads, and test point pads on each General Purpose Input/Output (GPIO) pin, and two pushbuttons for system development.